criteo/loop/README.md

 Some example configurations are available in the `examples/` directory:

-- **dummy-project**: Show the basics of loop.
-The 'Hello world' for loop.
+- **dummy-project**: The 'Hello world' for **loop**; just shows the basics.
 - **node-project**: A sample node project, with some frontend assets build with webpack and stylus.

 ### FAQ

 #### Will loop replace my build system?

-Not at all, loop is not another build system, it will just run your build systems for you.
+Not at all, **loop** is not another build system, it will just run your build systems for you.
 Think about it as a bot that will run all the command you usually run yourself in a terminal while you are developing.

 #### I use loop, but the build step is too long.
 My dev workflow was not improved :(